 A lot has changed in the event industry because of COVID.
 Now, hybrid events are on the rise and many venues are giving virtual tours instead of in-person ones.
-Safety precautions have increased at events nationwide, too, like social distancing and even showing proof of vaccination.
-And while most of these precautions won’t stick around once the pandemic is over, there are a few trends that will have a place in the industry going forward.
-Single-serve food is one of those trends.
+There are a few trends that have a place in the industry going forward, single-serve food being one of the major ones.

 Single-serve food is exactly what it sounds like—food that is packaged for one individual person.
 This may be an entire meal in a box, or it could be a variety of snacks in cups.
 Ultimately, it doesn’t matter what food you’re serving.
-The goal is to remove the risk of guests touching each other’s food.
-This, in turn, reduces the amount of germs that are spread at an event, especially during a pandemic.
-Single-serve food can also help keep guests properly distanced, so they’re not crowding around a buffet table.
+The goal is to remove the risk of guests touching each other’s food and keeps everything more sanitary.

 But, as with any safety precaution, there are ways to do it right and ways to do it less safely.
 In this post, we’re going to address some of the do’s and dont’s of single-serve food, so your guests and your team can remain as safe as possible.